juanparati/isocodes/README.md

         "capital"    => "Lisboa",
         "flag"       => "🇵🇹",
         "phone_code" => "351",
+        "eu_member"  => true
     ]

-The node resolutions works with the others models like "byCurrency", "byLanguage", etc.
+The node resolutions works with the others models like "currencies", "languages", etc.

-## Custom databases and locales
+## Custom dataset and locales

-It's possible to register custom databases and locales during the ISOCodes instantiation.
+It's possible to register custom datasets and locales during the ISOCodes instantiation.

 Example:

     new ISOCodes(['countries' => MyCountryTranslation::class])

+See the following example with the [country names](./src/Data/Countries/CountriesEN.php).

 ## Contributions